Effect-TS/platform/docs/platform-browser/index.ts.md

 ## From "@effect/platform-browser/Worker"

-Re-exports all named exports from the "@effect/platform-browser/Worker" module as "Worker".
+Re-exports all named exports from the "@effect/platform-browser/Worker" module as `Worker`.

 **Signature**